paregos/lichess-puzzle-discord-bot/README.md

 - This is a discord bot that aims to post chess puzzles from lichess in an interactive manner.

-## Requirements

-- An instance of lila-gif running locally https://github.com/niklasf/lila-gif (default port 6175)
-- A valid discord bot token set as DISCORD_LICHESS_TOKEN in your environment variables
+- Show example image

+## Tech stack & improvements

+- The application is currently written in typescript with a sqlite3 database, any improvements are welcome, just make a PR.
+If you encounter any issues also feel free to make a issue here on github.

-## How to run
+## How to Run

+- TODO

-- `npm install`
+- DOCKER
-- `nodemon`
+- WITHOUT DOCKER